ishaankx/scider-rag/README.md

 **Incremental ingestion** — Currently, re-ingesting a modified file creates a new document record.
 A proper incremental pipeline would diff against existing chunks, update only what changed, and selectively re-embed — saving significant API cost on large corpora.

 **Observability** — Adding OpenTelemetry traces (spans for each pipeline step) and Prometheus metrics (query latency histograms, cache hit rates, LLM call counts) would give production-grade visibility into system behaviour under load.

+---

+## Interesting Problems Solved During Development

+### Null bytes in scientific PDFs crashed PostgreSQL inserts

+When ingesting older scientific papers (particularly LaTeX-generated PDFs from arXiv), the pipeline would fail silently during chunk storage.
+The error: PostgreSQL rejects `\x00` (null bytes) in text columns, and PyMuPDF's text extraction preserves them from the underlying PDF stream.
+These null bytes are invisible — the extracted text looks perfectly normal in logs and print statements.

+The fix was surgical: strip null bytes at two layers — once in the PDF handler immediately after extraction (`text.replace("\x00", "")`) and again in the ingestion pipeline before chunking, as a defence-in-depth measure.
+This is a real-world data quality issue that only surfaces when you work with actual scientific PDFs rather than clean test fixtures.

+### Grounding check was silently skipped on cache hits

+The hallucination detection feature worked perfectly on the first query but returned `null` when the same question was asked again with `check_grounding: true`.
+The bug: the original `run()` method cached the full result (including `grounding: null`) and returned it verbatim on cache hits, skipping the grounding check entirely.

+The insight was that grounding should *never* be cached — a cached answer may have been produced without grounding, and the user requesting `check_grounding: true` explicitly wants fresh verification.
+The fix restructures `run()` so grounding always runs *after* the cache lookup, on the final result regardless of its source.
+This is a subtle correctness bug that would have been invisible without the end-to-end test that verifies grounding on cache hits.

+### Cache stampede under concurrent load

+During the concurrency test (8 parallel identical queries), the pipeline would sometimes execute the full LLM pipeline 8 times simultaneously for the same question — wasting API credits and adding unnecessary load.
+The standard "check cache, miss, compute, store" pattern has a race window: between the cache miss and the store, all concurrent requests see the miss and all compute.

+The solution uses a Redis distributed lock (`SET key NX EX 30`): the first request acquires the lock and computes; others see the lock exists, wait briefly, then re-check the cache for the freshly-written result.
+This is the classic cache stampede / thundering herd pattern, but implementing it correctly with an async generator (for the streaming variant) required careful placement of `try/finally` to ensure lock release even if the generator is abandoned mid-stream.

+### Streaming needed an internal event type that clients never see

+The SSE streaming pipeline has three layers of async generators: `ReasoningAgent.execute_stream()` yields reasoning events, `AgentOrchestrator._run_pipeline_stream()` wraps it with retrieval events, and `AgentOrchestrator.run_stream()` adds cache and grounding.
+Each layer needs to pass a final structured result to its parent *without* forwarding it to the client.

+The solution was an internal `_result` event type: the innermost generator yields `("_result", AgentResult(...))` as its final event.
+The parent generator intercepts it, extracts the data, and never forwards it to the SSE stream.
+This avoids coupling the generators with return values (which don't work naturally with `async for`) and keeps each layer composable.
+The client only ever sees `status`, `sources`, `answer`, `done`, and `error` — the `_result` events are consumed internally and never serialized.